Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 	tabs > "_"

 Rules
-	.
-The implementation allows to start at a higher margin, and then to decrease (but never go back higher!)
 	. type '>' cannot be ELSE, must be level, and preceded by DO . '&' references the last CL resp.
 DO string in narrative, regardless of level - we call it 'that' -